Total solar eclipse plunges Antarctica into darkness

 The Union Glacier camp is situated about 1,000km north of the South Pole.

-According to Nasa, a partial eclipse was also visible across parts of the Southern Hemisphere, including parts of St Helena, Namibia, Lesotho, South Africa, Chile, New Zealand and Australia.
+According to Nasa, a partial eclipse was also visible across parts of the southern hemisphere, including areas in Saint Helena, Namibia, Lesotho, South Africa, Chile, New Zealand and Australia.

 The last total solar eclipse in Antarctica occurred on Nov 23, 2003, and the next one will not be until 2039.